Aahi

 Aahi is a village in Mirzapur district of Uttar Pradesh state.
 It is the headquarter of Aahi gram panchayat.
-It comes under Majhawa assembly constituency & Mirzapur lok sabha constituency area.
+It comes under Majhawa assembly constituency and Mirzapur Lok Sabha constituency area.
 Jamua Bazar is the postal office of this village and Kachhwa is the police station.
 According to Census 2011, its population is 4936.
 The literacy of the village is 65%.
 It is situated at border of Mirzapur and Varanasi District.Even though it is in Mirzapur district but it is painted in the manner locality Banarasi culture.
-Nearby village is Jamua Bazar(1 km), Narayanpur(2 km), Jakhini(5 km), PM Modi adopted village Jayapur(3 km) under Sansad Adarsh Gram Yojana.
+Nearby village is Jamua Bazar (1 km), Narayanpur(2 km), Jakhini(5 km), PM Modi adopted village Jayapur (3 km) under Sansad Adarsh Gram Yojana.

-Its distance from Mirzapur district headquarters is 30 km and it is 25 km from Varanasi Junction & 291 km from State capital Lucknow.
+Its distance from Mirzapur district headquarters is 30 km and it is 25 km from Varanasi Junction and 291 km from the State capital Lucknow.
 The major portion of this village consists of agricultural land which is used for multiple cropping in a year.
 Aahi village is very close to river Ganges and hence land is very fertile.
 Majority of village population is engaged in agriculture for their livelihood.